-The product "Chromat" consists of decorative filler granules which are used in the manufacture of acrylic and polyester solid surface products.
+Chromat is a decorative filler granules which is used in the manufacture of acrylic and polyester solid surface products.
 Chromat is NPG Isophthalic based granules which is pigmented and filled with high-purity grades of Aluminium Trihydrate (ATH).
 Chromat granules are cured in a high temperature oven system, reaching temperatures of over 180°C for optimum stability and hardness.